 This crisis on America’s roadways is a colossal threat to motorists, especially in California, a state with 30.4 million registered vehicles on the road (as of 2020), the country’s highest number of vehicle registrations.
 Car accident injuries can cost injured victims tens of thousands of dollars in medical bills and property damages.
 Depending on the severity of the injuries, it could even cost millions of dollars.

 Ehline Law and our personal injury attorneys work tirelessly to protect injured victims’ rights and aggressively pursue compensation.
-Our law firm has recovered over $150 million in compensation and has successfully represented more than 3,000 clients.
+Our law firm and its Los Angeles-based car accident lawyers have recovered over $150 million in compensation and successfully represented over 3,000 clients.